-The Letter of Intent (LOI) review process is intended to identify those LOIs that should be invited to submit a full proposal.
-To that end, we look at general criteria that apply to all LOIs, specific criteria relevant to each category of applicant (Postdoctoral, Pilot, and Studies and Demonstration Projects), and, to a limited extent, scientific merit.
-The evaluation of an LOI should be based primarily on relevance to the Neilsen Foundation and creativity in its approach to gaps in the field of spinal cord injury (SCI); any notable feasibility issues should also affect LOI scoring.
-As the LOI format does not allow Applicants to provide a great deal of information on methodology, reviewers should not focus on experimental detail, which will be evaluated in the invited grant applications.
+The Letter of Intent (LOI) review process is intended to identify LOIs that should be invited to submit a full proposal.
+We use general criteria that applies to all LOIs, specific criteria relevant to each category (Postdoctoral, Investigational, or Interventional), and, to a limited extent, scientific merit.
+The evaluation of LOIs should be based primarily on relevance to the Neilsen Foundation and creativity in the approach to critical gaps in the field of spinal cord injury (SCI); any notable feasibility issues should also affect LOI scoring.
+The LOI format does not allow Applicants to provide a great deal of information on methodology, therefore, reviewers should not focus on experimental detail, which will be evaluated in the invited proposals.

-IMPACT AND INNOVATION
+IMPACT AND CREATIVITY